Enforcer/Enforcer/README.md

 Making software is hard.
 Even though we have wonderful language, we're not special.
 Many challenges we face are universal and affect software developers working with other technologies as well.

-- We should learn from this large community, not alienating ourselves. 👩🏽‍💻🧑🏻‍💻👨🏾‍💻
+- Learn from others, seeking wisdom across all technologies 🌍
-- We should take good parts from elsewhere and implement them in Python, yet adjusting it to language and its idioms. 🐍
+- Bring the best ideas to Python, yet tailor them to match our idioms and patterns. 🐍
-- We should be relentless in improvement and advancement of both our skills and the language. ⭐️
+- Relentless, never-stopping advancement of both our skills and the language itself. ⭐️

 ## My work 🔭